canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

 - `system system.kernel.dangerous-cmdline-append`_

 The first one is used to dynamically append permitted kernel boot parameters that are verified against an `allow list`_ in the `gadget snap`_.
-The second one is used to append kernel boot parameters considered risky according to that specific gadget snap.
+The second one is used to append any other kernel boot parameters, considered as unvetted by the gadget snap.

 When using the `trial images`_, you need to use the `system.kernel.dangerous-cmdline-append` option, as the allow list is not present in the reference gadget snaps (`pc-gadget`_ and `pi-gadget`_).